 The Dean of the College of Arts & Behavioral Sciences is responsible for the administration of the following departments: Art, Communication, Criminal Justice, English, Geography, History, Modern Foreign Languages, Music, Philosophy, Political Science, Psychology, Rhetoric Professional Writing, Sociology, and Theater.
 The Dean also administers two graduate programs (Masters in Communication/Multi-Media and Masters in Administrative Science), the Bachelors in Applied Studies, the gender studies minor, the gerontology minor, and the International Studies major.

-The Vice President for Student Affairs/Dean of Students oversees a range of programs and services that are critical to a student's success at the University.
-The offices that fall under the Vice President/Dean's oversight are: Campus Recreation, Disability Services, Residential Life, Student Conduct Programs, Student Counseling and Health Promotions and the Student Life Center.
+The Associate Provost for Student Services/Dean of Students oversees a range of programs and services that are critical to a student's success at the University.
+The offices that fall under the Associate Provost/Dean's oversight are: Campus Recreation, Disability Services, Residential Life, Student Conduct Programs, Student Counseling and Health Promotions and the Student Life Center.
 These departments provide resources and opportunities that enhance the SVSU student experience overall.

 The Special Assistant to the President for Government Relations is responsible for government relations — state, federal and local.
 He also works with other campus departments and the President in order to develop data and other supportive material for SVSU's case(s) in Lansing.
 He also works with Kochville Township administration.